Actively Recruiting

 - Outpatient or inpatient aged 18 to 65 years, any gender

-- Diagnosed with recurrent or single-episode major depressive disorder (MDD) according to DSM-5 criteria at screening
+- Diagnosed with recurrent or single-episode major depressive disorder according to DSM-5

-- Hamilton Depression Rating Scale (HAMD-17) score of 17 or higher at screening
+- Score of 17 or higher on the 17-item Hamilton Depression Rating Scale (HAMD-17) at screening

-- No medication treatment for the current depressive episode before screening
+- No medication treatment for current depressive episode at screening start

-- Planned to be treated with escitalopram as a single antidepressant
+- Intended treatment with escitalopram as a single antidepressant

-- Less than 20% reduction in HAMD-17 score after 2 weeks of maximum tolerated escitalopram treatment compared to screening
+- Less than 20% reduction in HAMD-17 score after two weeks of maximum tolerated escitalopram dose

-- Education level above primary school and able to understand scale content
+- Education level above primary school and able to understand study scales

 - Signed informed consent form